 The Sol Cyber Framework was designed and developed under US Department of Defense sponsorship to address the demanding requirements of distributed network operations centers.
 Specifically, Luna software agents, KAoS security and teamwork policies, and visualizations based on an understanding of human perception and cognition are used to enable distributed sensemaking, rapid detection of threats, effective protection of critical resources, and resilient mission assurance.
 Coactive emergence of threat understanding through human-agent collaboration is used as a sensemaking strategy for taskwork and teamwork.
 Sol also implement capabilities for organic resilience and semantically-rich policy governance as a means of assuring effective and adaptive human-agent team response.
+Among other applications, Sol has been used to support exercises at MIT/Lincoln Labs, and is being adapted to the needs of the Capstone training program at the Center for Information Dominance and to a "red-team-in-a-box" project for the Office of Naval Research.
 Jeff collaborates with Sandia National Laboratories on the "Human Dimensions of Cyber Operations" initiative.
 He was an invited speaker at the Second Experimental Security Panoramas for Critical System Protection Workshop (ESP 2012) and at the Eighth Cyber Security and Information Intelligence Research Workshop (CSIIRW 2012) at Oak Ridge National Labs.
-He will chair the Mixed-Initiative Response track for the Sixth International Symposium on Resilient Control Systems (ISRCS 2013).

 Formerly, Jeff led research groups at The Boeing Company.
 Though his earliest publications were focused on memory and language, Jeff’s research focus soon turned to a wide variety of topics relating human and machine intelligence.
 With Ken Ford, he edited the seminal volume Knowledge Acquisition as a Modeling Activity, and became well known for his role in helping develop a suite of successful methodologies and tools for automated knowledge acquisition and for the simplification of complex modeling tasks (Aquinas, Axotl, Canard, DDUCKS).
 He led the development of eQuality, an interactive visual framework with an underlying ontology-based model for streamlining strategic corporate business processes that was used as the principal enterprise modeling tool for the Boeing 777 airplane program.